mkgold/kinfrastructures/kinfrastructures-syllabus.md

 ## 4/29 - Publishing Systems
 * Siemens, Ray, Meagan Timney, Cara Leitch, Corina Koolen, and Alex Garnett, with the ETCL, INKE, and PKP Research Groups.
 "Toward Modeling the Social Edition: An Approach to Understanding the Electronic Scholarly Edition in the Context of New and Emerging Social Media," with Meagan Timney, Cara Leitch, Corina Koolen, and Alex Garnett, and with the ETCL, INKE, and PKP Research Groups.
 Literary and Linguistic Computing 27.4 (2012): 445-461.
 (PDF)
 * Fitzpatrick, Kathleen. *Planned Obsolescence: Publishing, Technology, and the Future of the Academy*.
 New York: New York University Press, 2011. (selections in PDF)
+* Suber, Peter.
+"Creating an Intellectual Commons through Open Access."
+In Hess, Charlotte, and Elinor Ostrom. *Understanding Knowledge As a Commons: From Theory to Practice*.
+Cambridge, Mass: MIT Press, 2011. (ebook freely available through library catalogue): pp. 171-208.
 * [Manifold](http://manifoldapp.org)
 * [CUNY Academic Commons](http://commons.gc.cuny.edu)
 * [Humanities Commons](https://hcommons.org/)